Load the necessary libraries

 Getting access to admin

-Access to both the production and pre-production admin services is limited to DfE AD accounts only and users have to have been invited to the service by either the Statistics Development Team (for full access) or an existing user (for pre-release access).
-Invites to the service are sent out via email using gov.uk Notify.
+Access to both the production and pre-production admin services is limited to DfE AD accounts only and users have to have been invited to the service by either the explore education statistics platforms team (for full access) or an existing user (for pre-release access).
+Invites to the service are sent out via email using GOV.UK Notify.

-To be invited to the service for full access teams need to email the Explore Statistics mailbox, stating who needs access, what permissions they require (analyst or approver), and for which publications these apply.
+To be invited to the service for full access teams need to email the explore education statistics platforms team, stating who needs access, what permissions they require (analyst or approver), and for which publications these apply.
 This email should be sent by the Team Leader, or accompanied with the relevant Team Leader’s approval.
 Once access has been granted you will receive an email inviting you to use the platform.

 Jobshare emails can not be used to access EES.
 Specific personal emails should be used instead, in the same way as you sign in to windows on your machine.